History of printing in East Asia: Movable type in Japan

 Tokugawa Ieyasu established a printing school at Enko-ji in Kyoto and started publishing books using domestic wooden movable type printing-press instead of metal from 1599.
 Ieyasu supervised the production of 100,000 types, which were used to print many political and historical books.
-In 1605, books using domestic copper movable type printing-press began to be published, but copper type did not become mainstream after Ieyasu died in 1616.
+In 1605, books using the domestic copper movable-type printing press began to be published, but copper type did not become mainstream after Ieyasu died in 1616.

 The great pioneers in applying movable type printing press to the creation of artistic books, and in preceding mass production for general consumption, were Honami Kōetsu and Suminokura Soan.
-At their studio in Saga, Kyoto, the pair created a number of woodblock versions of the Japanese classics, both text and images, essentially converting emaki (handscrolls) to printed books, and reproducing them for wider consumption.
+At their studio in Saga, Kyoto, the pair created a number of woodblock versions of the Japanese classics, both text and images, essentially converting emakimono scroll into printed books, and reproducing them for wider consumption.
 These books, now known as Kōetsu Books, Suminokura Books, or Saga Books, are considered the first and finest printed reproductions of many of these classic tales; the Saga Book of the Tales of Ise (Ise monogatari), printed in 1608, is especially renowned.
 Saga Books were printed on expensive paper, and used various embellishments, being printed specifically for a small circle of literary connoisseurs.
+For aesthetic reasons, the typeface of the Saga-bon, like that of traditional handwritten books, adopted the renmen-tai (ja), in which several characters are written in succession with smooth brush strokes.
+As a result, a single typeface was sometimes created by combining two to four semi-cursive and cursive kanji or hiragana characters.
+In one book, 2,100 characters were created, but 16% of them were used only once.

-Despite the appeal of moveable type, however, craftsmen soon decided that the running script style of Japanese writings was better reproduced using woodblocks.
+Despite the appeal of moveable type, however, craftsmen soon decided that the semi-cursive and cursive script style of Japanese writings was better reproduced using woodblocks.
 By 1640 woodblocks were once again used for nearly all purposes.
 After the 1640s, movable type printing declined, and books were mass-produced by conventional woodblock printing during most of the Edo period.
 It was after the 1870s, during the Meiji period, when Japan opened the country to the West and began to modernize, that this technique was used again.

-Comparison of woodblock and movable type in East Asia
+Comparison of woodblock and movable type

 Despite the introduction of movable type from the 11th century, printing using woodblocks remained dominant in East Asia until the introduction of lithography and photolithography in the 19th century.
 To understand this it is necessary to consider both the nature of the language and the economics of printing.